Step 1: Create a New Application and Projects

 In the Application Navigator, right-click adfc-products-config.xml and choose

-as the menu metadata file name and click OK.
+Create or Update ADF Menu Model.
+Enter products_menuas the menu metadata file name and click OK.

-You should see the structure ofproducts_menu.xml
+You should see the structure ofproducts_menu.xmlin the Structure window.

 -